dataforseo/TypeScriptClient/docs/interfaces/IMerchantGoogleSellersTaskPostRequestInfo.md

 > `optional` **product\_id**: `string`

-Defined in: main.ts:187543
+Defined in: main.ts:187911

-unique product identifier on Google Shopping required field you can get this value making a separate request to the Google Shopping Products endpoint note that there is no full list of possible values as the product_id is a dynamic value assigned by Google
+unique product identifier on Google Shopping required field if data_docid is not specified you can get this value for a certain product by making a separate request to the Google Shopping Products endpoint
 example:
 4485466949985702538
 learn more about the parameter in this help center guide